heptarch/heptarch.github.io/drafts/kernel-integral.md

 \int_{\Omega} f(x) Tg(x) \text{d}x = \int_{\Omega} Tf(y) g(y) \text{d}y.
 $$

 From a pure math standpoint, these observations are in some sense trivial.
-We have an inner product, and we've just observed that the integral transforms
+We've just observed that the integral transforms
 $T_1$ and $T_2$ are dual,

 $$